TurtlewareAU/homelab-docs/Homelab/Ansible/Bind/Bind9 Setup with Ansible.md

 allow-transfer { 10.0.44.34; };
 ```

 Forwarders is a list of the next DNS Server in the trip.
 Here I have upstream local DNS.
-I do this as I want Bind9 to handle the trutel
+I do this as I want Bind9 to handle the turtleware.au domain locally only.
+I then upstream any other request to my pihole servers at 104, 94 (ad blocking).
+In my pihole machines I have upstreamed Cloudflare DNS for DNSSEC.
 ```bash
 forwarders {
   10.0.44.104;
   10.0.44.94;
 };
 ```

 ```bash
 key "tsig-key" {